JonasPerolini/PX4-Autopilot/docs/en/flight_modes/route_safe_point_return.md

 The current upstream port still leaves these items for future work:

 - geofence-aware pruning for vehicle projection and safe-point projection,
-- dedicated reverse-turn execution module,
+- dedicated reverse-turn execution module.
-- the legacy mission-mode-specific "landed / took off recently" shortcut does not yet have a direct type-6 equivalent in the standalone RTL handler.

 ## 5. Setup and Configuration